-Autodesk Champions Digital Transformation And AI Adoption At The Design And Make Summit Middle East 2024
+Autodesk Champions Digital Transformation and AI Adoption at the Design and Make Summit Middle East 2024

-(MENAFN- Mid-East Info) Autodesk recently hosted its Design and Make Summit in Dubai, highlighting the powerful role of digital transformation and AI in shaping the future of business resilience, talent development, and sustainability across the Middle East.
+(MENAFN- Alto ) Autodesk recently hosted its Design and Make Summit in Dubai, highlighting the powerful role of digital transformation and AI in shaping the future of business resilience, talent development, and sustainability across the Middle East.
 With AI's rapid global adoption, Autodesk gathered leaders from the architecture, engineering, construction, and operations (AECO) sector to explore new growth opportunities driven by AI and interconnected data.

 As AI becomes essential for competitiveness, Autodesk’s recent State of Design and Make Report revealed that 84 percent of respondents view AI as transformative for their industry, with 87 percent expressing a positive outlook toward its potential.
 This enthusiasm reflects the growing adoption of AI solutions across industries, with many companies in the Middle East actively exploring how Autodesk AI can support their business objectives and enhance efficiency.
 Autodesk AI augments creative exploration and problem-solving; automates repetitive tasks to minimize errors and free up time; and analyzes complex project data to offer predictive insights.